-The Deborah Cass Prize is named for Melbourne-born Deborah Cass (1960-2013), a brilliant academic lawyer with an international career.
+The Deborah Cass Prize for Writing is named for Melbourne-born Deborah Cass (1960-2013), a brilliant academic lawyer with an international career.
 Deborah was also a published short-story writer and aspiring novelist.

 It was this passion that she returned to after being diagnosed with cancer.
 After Deborah died, her family and friends established a prize that they felt would honour Deborah’s commitment to social justice and her lifelong love of the written word.